EverydayDesignStudio/capra/README.md

             print('Continuing last hike:')
             return False
 ```
-Line 15 is what actually makes the call to create a new directory/folder.
+**Line 15** of the above function is what actually makes the call to create a new directory/folder.

 ### Remote Connection
 There is a RealVNC Capra group for connecting to both the Collector and Explorer remotely.
 Login details can be found in the Dropbox.